 At any time, you can choose to pause your virtual change contributions, from all or any selected accounts.

 Taxes and Fees

 What follows is a general guide only.
 Tax can be complex.
 Find an accountant you trust and speak to them before making investment decisions.
 At each 30 June - Investments often earn income, and each year after 30 June we credit this to your FirstStep account and (rather than paying it to your linked account) reinvest it to keep it working for you.
 You can withdraw any time.
 FirstSteppers will usually incur an income tax liability on their distributions, whether reinvested or not.
 Withdrawals - In normal circumstances you can access your invested money pretty promptly.
-You will usually incur a capital gains tax liability when you make a withdrawal (including switching between Investment Options and portfolio rebalancing) and when you change your account name to someone else.
+You will usually incur a capital gains tax liability when you make a withdrawal (including switching between Investment Options and portfolio rebalancing) and when you change your account name to someone else

+If you elect to link your online bank account, you will pay 0.275% on your investment balance subject to a minimum of $1.25 per month.
+For more information, visit section 6 of our Product Disclosure Statement.
 Section 6 ("Fees and costs") of the PDS shows fees and other costs that you may be charged.
 These fees and costs may be deducted from your money, from the returns on your investment or from the assets of the managed investment scheme as a whole.